[INSERT YOUR IDEA HERE]

 farahsamli

 Farah Samli currently works in the Department of Infectious Diseases where her doctoral research focuses on improving the efficacy of vaccines.
-Her passion for designing better vaccines stems from growing up as a “third culture kid” in Central Asia and experiencing first hand the need to improve basic health care in the developing world.
-Samli completed her Bachelor of Science in Applied Biological Sciences from Arizona State University where she received Howard Hughes Medical Institute funding to advance her undergraduate HIV research.
-She lived in Ireland for two years where, at the Ryan Institute, she investigated the regeneration and clonal expansion capabilities of a jelly-fish like marine organism.
-Samli has also been recognized as a “Female Game Changer” by Women@TheFrontier, a global organization focused on highlighting leading female influencers.
+Her passion for designing better vaccines stems from growing up as a “third culture kid” in Central Asia and experiencing firsthand the need to improve basic health care in the developing world.
+She completed her Bachelor of Science in Applied Biological Sciences from Arizona State University where she received Howard Hughes Medical Institute funding to advance her undergraduate HIV research.
+Farah lived in Ireland for two years where, at the Ryan Institute, she investigated the regeneration and clonal expansion capabilities of a jellyfish-like marine organism.
+She has also been recognized as a “Female Game Changer” by Women@TheFrontier, a global organization focused on highlighting leading female influencers.
+In her talk, she explains her development of a new way to make the vaccinations that protect these animals and their families more globally accessible.

 Kyshona Armstrong